Physcia stellaris

 Physcia stellaris is a species of lichen.
 It is pale grey, but darker in the centre, and lacks isidia, lobules, soredia and pruina.It tests positive K+ yellow upper cortex with a 10% potassium hydroxide solution.
 In North America, it is known colloquially as the fringed rosette lichen.

 It can grow as an epiphyte.
 In Greece, it has been reported from the trunk of Platanus trees.

 Taxonomy

-It was initially described as Lichen stellaris by Carolus Linnaeus in 1753 before receiving its own genus of Physcia in 1856 by William Nylander.
+It was initially described as Lichen stellaris by Carl Linnaeus in 1753 before receiving its own genus of Physcia in 1856 by William Nylander.

 Description

 The thallus of Physcia stellaris can be described as foliose as it has aspects of leaf-like lichen structures.
 The size and shape of the thallus is irregular and can grow up to 4 cm in diameter.
 Lobes are loosely appressed and are on average only 0.5 mm in size.
 The upper surface is whitish grey, appearing as almost a cream color.
 It lacks any form of soredia or isidia on the upper surface.
 The lower surface is white to brown with simple rhizines.
 Apothecia are abundant varying in size from 0.5mm-1.5mm and have fruiting bodies shaped like a plate with a ring around them called lecanorine.
 Ascocarp containing 8 brown, septate ascospores ranging in size from 15-18 μm.
 Is found as a lichen in all forms.

 Physcia stellaris can be differentiated from all other Physcia species due to lack of soredia, with exception to P. aipolia.
 P. aipolia can be differentiated from P. stellaris due to aipolia’s broader lobes and apothecia that tend to be pruinose.